arimorcos/BehaviorAnalysisSuite/README.md

 #Behavioral Analysis Suite v1.0 Documentation (Last Updated: 8/3/13)

 ##Introduction
 This guide will teach you how to use the Behavioral Analysis Suite, a software package allowing easy, fast analysis of behavioral data.
-It should work for any behavioral paradigm with a discreet trial structure.
+It should work for any behavioral paradigm with a discrete trial structure.
 Its features include:

 * Both online and offline analysis
 * Trial sorting according to any parameter